Monday, April 25, 2011

 While returning to play the familiar character he established in the first Ace Ventura movie, Jim Carrey makes us laugh again in WHEN NATURE CALLS.
 Unlike the first instalment, the second movie has less lowbrow humour and an intelligent plot.
 Despite this, it manages to be even funnier and wilder in what can be a lighthearted, energetic sequel.
 I was entertained by two of its scenes, including the Slinky scene and the moment when Ace gets trapped in the fake rhino and gets out of it, making people think that the rhino is giving birth to a baby.
 I'll never look at rhinoceroses and Jim Carrey in the same way.

 Carrey has stated that he dislikes doing follow-ups because of this film.
-I disagreed with Carrey's view because WHEN NATURE CALLS is a terrific comical sequel and much better than the original.
+I disagreed with Carrey's view because WHEN NATURE CALLS is a terrific comical sequel and is much better than the original.
 I recommend this movie to Jim Carrey fans.

 Star rating: (4/5) Good Movie